vectorgrp/sil-kit-adapters-vcan/QEMU/README.md

     /path/to/SilKit-x.y.z-$ubuntu/SilKit/bin/sil-kit-registry --listen-uri 'silkit://0.0.0.0:8501'

-After that, launch the SilKitAdapterSocketCAN on the Linux host as well:
+After that, launch the sil-kit-adapter-vcan on the Linux host as well:

-    ./bin/SilKitAdapterSocketCAN --configuration ./SocketCAN/demos/SilKitConfig_Adapter.silkit.yaml
+    ./bin/sil-kit-adapter-vcan --configuration ./SocketCAN/demos/SilKitConfig_Adapter.silkit.yaml

 You should see the following output in the terminal where the adapter was launched: